 You take control of how your business is perceived by claiming your listing.
 If this is the first interaction a potential client has with your firm, you need to make it a positive one.
 Not many business owners realize this, but you can still leave Google reviews on an unclaimed listing.
 Furthermore, you can’t respond to those bad reviews if your listing is unclaimed.

-Click here to locate your business listing, or create a new one if you’re not already on the map.
+Click here to locate your Google My Business listing, or create a new one if you’re not already on the map.
 This entire process is free of charge and will greatly improve the chances of potential customers choosing your business.

 The information you provide for your law firm can be found on Google search, Maps, and Google+.
 Multiple business locations can be added at once to simplify the entire process.
 The interactive Help Center makes it easy to get all your questions answered quickly.